lee2sman/panblog/README.md

 To get in touch, [contact](contact/) me.
 ```

+This will link to the contact page directly.

 ## Testing your site

 Run a local server inside your _site folder through many different methods.
 Most computers have Python installed, so a local server is easy to setup.

+First, go into your output folder, which is _site by default.
+For GitHub pages, you should change the config.conf output variable to docs.

+Then run the local server there.
 If you have python3 installed:

 ```
 python3 -m http.server